CUNY-Campus-Art/CUNY-Campus-Art-PWA/README.md

   - The app has a built in personalized QR scanner that student can use to scan.
   - The student also has the option of uploading a picture that has the QR code.
 - Student can create an account, login, and a history of scanned artworks can be saved as well as removed.
-- We are in the process of gamifying this app, by creating a Scavenger Hunt in which students can solve clues
+- The app has been gamified by adding a Scavenger Hunt component.
+Students can solve clues and level up
+- A logged in User also has the option of liking or disliking an artwork

 You can test what we have so far with these QR Codes.